 For every new page in your roadmap, identify which existing pages should link to it and which pages it should link to.
 This ensures new pages inherit authority from day one rather than sitting orphaned in your site structure waiting to be discovered.

 Group related pages into topic clusters where a pillar page (e.g., "Running Shoes") connects to supporting pages ("Trail Running Shoes," "Running Shoes for Flat Feet," "How to Choose Running Shoes").
-This structure reinforces topical authority and helps search engines understand the relationships between your pages.
+This structure can reinforce topical relevance and help search engines understand the relationships between your pages.

 A content roadmap is a living document.
 The best teams treat it as a feedback loop: publish, measure, learn, re-prioritize.